Multi-Issue Social Learning: Detailed proofs

 Note that whenever $J$ is of the order of magnitude of $N\epsilon$ the conditions of Lemma \ref{LEM2} are violated.
-Indeed it is quite likely that at least one celebrity will arrive among the first $N\epsilon$ agents, even when such celebrities are absent from the first $J$ agents:
+Indeed, it is quite likely that at least one celebrity will make a decision among the first $N\epsilon$ agents, even when such celebrities are absent from the first $J$ agents: